decalage2/olefile/README.md

 About Python 2 and 3
 --------------------

 OleFileIO\_PL used to support only Python 2.x.
 As of version 0.30, the code has been changed to be compatible with Python 3.x.
 As a consequence, compatibility with Python 2.5 or older is not provided anymore.
-However, a copy of v0.26 is available as OleFileIO_PL2.py.
+However, a copy of the old Python 2.x version is available as OleFileIO_PL2.py.
 See above the "import" section for a workaround.

 If you think OleFileIO_PL should stay compatible with Python 2.5 or older, please [contact me](http://decalage.info/contact).